 Your business needs YOU, the CEO, to be on point.
 That cannot happen if you are constantly having your energy depleted and your attention fragmented.

-If you are ready to trim down that never-ending to-do list of tasks and start implementing strategies that are actually aligned to your business and your unique goals, then you are a future Council Member.
+If you are ready to trim down that never-ending to-do list of tasks and start implementing strategies that are actually aligned to your business and your unique small business goals, then you are a future Council Member.
 We would love to have you join our Council community!
 All the information about The Council, our membership experience for makers in business, can be found right here.

 Council members learn how to be proactive, which is the closest you’re ever going to get to being in control as a business owner.
 So don’t sleep on it.
 Trust me.